U2NG/2026-02-25-ospo-git/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to UC San Diego and SDSU Research & Cyberinfrastructre affiliates.
+    This workshop is open to UC San Diego affiliates and SDSU Research & Cyberinfrastructre affiliates.
 </p>
 {% endcomment %}